-2022 Vauxhall Insignia to get new crossover styling
+New 2024 Vauxhall Insignia to get SUV makeover

 With sales of family hatchbacks and saloons suffering as a result of the SUV boom, Vauxhall is looking to capitalise by totally reinventing the Insignia as a crossover model to widen its appeal to the current customer demand for SUVs.

 As you can see from our exclusive images, the new Insignia will feature Vauxhall’s trademark Vizor front end design, similar to that found on the latest Vauxhall Mokka and the new Astra.
 We also expect the new car’s overall shape to blur the line between an SUV and an MPV.
 Though it is unlikely to feature seven seats, the Insignia will share the same eVMP platform as the next-generation Peugeot 3008 and 5008 SUVs.

 The main advantage of switching to the new eVMP platform is that it can accommodate a variety of electrified powertrains, meaning the new car could offer a pure electric range of 250 to 400 miles, depending on the battery size and motors.